 Is the selection process confidential?

-Yes, the selection of the Laureate and finalists is completely confidential.
+Yes, the selection of the Global Laureate and Regional Winners is completely confidential.

 When is the deadline for nominations?

 The nomination period for the 2023 edition of the UNHCR Nansen Refugee Award runs from 23 January to 17 March.